Franke Tobey Jones is governed by a volunteer Board of Directors comprised of active community leaders. Their key responsibilities include:

 - Determining and monitoring the organization’s programs and services

 The Board of Directors is a vital link to the community, the public and the media.
 Members bring their unique talents, experience, perspective and knowledge of the community to meet the needs of seniors at Franke Tobey Jones, and throughout Pierce County.

-James (Jim) Hushagen is an Attorney and Senior Counsel to Eisenhower and Carlson, PLLC where he focuses his practice on nonprofit, general business, financial and real estate transactions and on employment law.
-He is general counsel to several nonprofit corporations and regularly provides governance training to nonprofit boards.
-He earned his J.D., cum laude, from the University of Puget Sound School of Law in 1980, an M.A., Pacific Lutheran University in 1977 and a B.A., magna cum laude, Pacific Lutheran University in 1970.
-Jim has served the community in many facets and brings over 35 years of leadership and non-profit experience to FTJ.
-Board and community affiliations include Good Samaritan Community Healthcare, Thrivent Financial for Lutherans, Lutheran Brotherhood, Pacific Lutheran University, the Evangelical Lutheran Church, Lutheran Music Program and InFaith Community Foundation.
+James (Jim) Hushagen is a self-employed lawyer representing nonprofits in general business, financial and real estate transactions and on employment law.
+He is also a founder of The Philanthropy Collective, a consulting firm helping nonprofits change the world through advice and assistance on development, strategic planning and governance.
+He earned his J.D., cum laude, from the University of Puget Sound School of Law in 1980, an M.A., in Sociology from Pacific Lutheran University in 1977 and a B.A., magna cum laude, in History from PLU in 1970.
+Jim has served the local and national community in many facets and brings over 40 years of leadership and non-profit experience to FTJ.
+Board and community affiliations include Good Samaritan Community Healthcare, Thrivent Financial, Lutheran Brotherhood, Pacific Lutheran University, the Evangelical Lutheran Church in America, Lutheran Summer Music and Thrivent Charitable Impact and Investing.

 BOLELSAW “B.Z.”
 ZENCZAK, A.I.A. – Treasurer